jenkinsci/sedstart-runner-plugin/README.md

 3. pass this name of environment variable to one of the inputs
 4. For rest of the input parameters you can copy from copy icon from sedstart Run Button

-## Issues

-Report issues and enhancements in the [Jenkins issue tracker](https://issues.jenkins.io/).

 ## Contributing

 Refer contributing section